- What is an e-commerce search and how it works?

 Doing this means you’re losing 30 – 40 % of traffic that could go to search and now ends up using worse-performing navigation and user experience.
 Instead, reduce unwanted errors in the search experience and helps customers find what they came to look for on your website immediately.

+Before there was Autocomplete Showcase, there was Autocomplete.
+Autocomplete capabilities in search prevent dead end searches and improve the average time and speed of any search.
 When a customer starts writing a search query, do they have to complete it and hit enter to get the results?
 Or do you provide them with autocompleted suggestions as they type?
 Although most people wouldn’t tell you per se that they expect to get these suggestions, they’re used to predictive search.

 Also, consider this: we mentioned above that site search users are 70% more likely to buy than navigation users.
 If we narrow it down to just search, the autocomplete delivers twice as a higher increase in conversion rate than search bars without it.
 See how much of an impact it has?